SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments: Method

 Additionally, the 2D bounding box $v_{bb}$ is the minimal axis-aligned frame around $V_P$.
 This bounding box is circularly defined within the 360$^{\circ}$ panorama, allowing the overlap on the right image side to re-enter on the left side of the panorama.
 Each predicted bounding box is associated with a confidence score $c_{bb}$, which quantifies the probability of the bounding box being a valid match.
 The network's objective is to predict $V_P$, $v_{bb}$ and $c_{bb}$ for each pair of input semantic panorama and query RGB image.
 The optimal viewpoint corresponds to the predicted bounding box with the highest overall confidence score, $c_{bb}$, when presented with a set of panorama images.

-\nparagraph{Network Architecture.} Our matching is inspired by the object detection strategy of DTOID \cite{Mercier2021}.
-Fig.~\ref{fig:view_correlation} depicts an illustration of the network architecture.
+\nparagraph{Network Architecture.} Our matching is inspired by the object detection strategy of DTOID \cite{Mercier2021}. \Cref{fig:view_correlation} illustrates the network architecture.
 Initially, $I_q$ is encoded with an \textit{EfficientNet-S} backbone.
 The features obtained after the fourth and the last downsampling layer are preserved.
 Subsequently, both outputs are rescaled to a tensor of spatial size of $7 \times 7$ and concatenated to a tensor $F$.

 $L$ is encoded using a \textit{DenseNet-121} backbone, extending up to the fifth downsampling block to extract features $R$.
 The information extracted from the input image guides the panorama branch to estimate the viewport mask and bounding box.
 This guidance is achieved through the application of a depth-wise correlation technique (denoted as $\mathbf{\star_d}$) \cite{Mercier2021, Ammirato2018}. $F$ is processed through two consecutive convolution blocks, each incorporating convolution, batch normalization, and ELU activation, resulting in a set of $3 \times 3$ filters $\hat{F}$ used during the depth-wise correlation $R\mathbf{\star_d}\hat{F}$.